sst/guide/_chapters/delete-a-note.md

 handleDelete = async (event) => {
   event.preventDefault();

-  const confirmed = confirm('Are you sure you want to delete this note?');
+  const confirmed = window.confirm('Are you sure you want to delete this note?');

   if ( ! confirmed) {
     return;